shyamfec/NucleiSegNet/README.md

-# CloudXNet
+# NucleiSegNet
-Code and Dataset for Cloud detetction from Satelllite Images  are comming soon
+Code and Dataset for Nuceli Segmentation of Liver Histopathology Images are comming soon